steveschulze/Photometry/README.md

 1) Identify objects in the reference image
 2) Identify objects in the new image
 3) Align the astrometry.
 Information about the quality of the alignment is saved in 'results_scamp/scamp.log'.
-The scamp log file is stored in 'results_scamp/{NEW_IMAGE}_scamp.xml'
+The scamp log file is stored in 'results_scamp/{NEW_IMAGE}_scamp.xml'.
+New fits will be named '{NEW_IMAGE}_astro.fits'
 4) Remove temporary files

 #### Important note